jarm111/microservice_arch_test/readme.md

 ## Convenience script

-Install all dependencies by running `npm run-script install_all` at project root
+Install all dependencies by running `npm run-script install_all` at project root if you want to test the microservices without docker.